-- 1.1 This is the Statement of Reasons of the London Borough of Enfield ("the Council") for making the London Borough of Enfield (Ponders End Electric Quarter) Compulsory Purchase Order 2013 ("the Order").
-This is a non-statutory statement provided in compliance with paragraph 35 of Circular 06/04 Compulsory Purchase and the Crichel Down Rules ("the Circular"). - 1.2 This section of the Statement of Reasons sets out a brief overview of the purposes of the Order and the content of this Statement.
-In preparing this Statement the Council has endeavoured to provide sufficient information in relation to each of the topics identified in Appendix R of the Circular, so that its reasons for making the Order can be properly understood. - 1.3 The land proposed to be compulsory acquired and/or used under the Order ("the Order Land") comprises an area of land of approximately 5.21 hectares that includes a number of properties that front the west side of Ponders End High Street and the former Middlesex University Queensway campus located to the west of Ponders End High Street ("the Queensway Campus"). - 1.4 The Order Scheme is compliant with national, regional and local planning policy and this is discussed in more detail in Section 5.
-In particular, the Order Land forms the majority of the land identified for redevelopment in the Ponders End Central Planning Brief (Supplementary Planning Document) (May 2011) ("SPD") that is referred to as 'Ponders End Central' (also known as the Electric Quarter).
-The redevelopment proposals for Ponders End Central outlined in the SPD have largely been incorporated in the Order Scheme proposals. - 1.5 The extent of the land proposed to be compulsory acquired is set out in greater detail in Section 3 below and is shown on the Order Map.
-The Order and Order

-Map have been deposited at the Council's Offices at the Civic Centre, Silver Street, Enfield, EN1 3XA and can be viewed there at all reasonable hours.
+- 1.1 This is the Statement of Reasons of the London Borough of Enfield ("the Council") for making the London Borough of Enfield (Ponders End Electric Quarter) Compulsory Purchase Order 2016 ("the Order").
+This is a non-statutory statement provided in compliance with paragraph 21 of the DCLG Guidance on Compulsory purchase process and the Crichel Down Rules ("the Guidance") - 1.2 This section of the Statement of Reasons sets out a brief overview of the purposes of the Order and the content of this Statement.
+In preparing this Statement the Council has endeavoured to provide sufficient information in relation to each of the topics identified in paragraph 154 of the Guidance, so that its reasons for making the Order can be properly understood. - 1.3 The land proposed to be compulsory acquired and/or used under the Order ("the Order Land") comprises an area of land of approximately 2.14 hectares (21,402 square metres) that includes a number of properties that front the west side of Ponders End High Street at one end and the former Middlesex University Queensway campus located further to the west of Ponders End High Street ("the Queensway Campus") at the other end. - 1.4 The Order Scheme is compliant with national, regional and local planning policy and this is discussed in more detail in Section 5.
+In particular, the Order Land forms part of the land identified for redevelopment in the Ponders End Central Planning Brief (Supplementary Planning Document) (May 2011) ("SPD") that is referred to as "Ponders End Central" (also known as the Electric Quarter), combined with the former Queensway Campus land.
+Some of the redevelopment proposals for Ponders End Central outlined in the SPD have been incorporated in the Order Scheme proposals. - 1.5 The extent of the land proposed to be compulsorily acquired is set out in greater detail in Section 3 below and is shown on the Order Map.
+The Order and Order Map have been deposited at the Council's Offices at the Civic Centre, Silver Street, Enfield, EN1 3XA and at Ponders End Library, College Court, High Street, Enfield EN3 4EY and can be viewed t these locations at all reasonable hours.